 Do engineers know everything?
-Certainly not!
+Heck no!
 Not even close.
-Engineers know a lot, but there’s just too much knowledge for an engineer to know everything.
+Engineers know a ton, but there’s simply too much knowledge to know it all.

 Young engineers who think they know everything

-It’s the same concept in engineering.
-When you operate in a small university bubble, you can’t grasp how wide and deep engineering fields are.
-Because a school’s curriculum sets you on a single narrow path.
+The same goes for engineering.
+When you’re in a cozy university bubble, it’s hard to grasp how wide and deep the engineering world truly is.
+After all, a school’s curriculum sets you on a pretty narrow path.

 How much do I know as an engineer?

-I’ve been a working engineer for over 15 years, and there’s so much I don’t know.
-I even try to learn something new everyday.
-But what I find is, the more I learn, the more I realize how little I know.
+As an engineer with over 15 years of experience, I still find there’s so much I don’t know.
+I try to learn something new every day, but the more I learn, the more I realize how little I know.

-When I was a young engineer though, I also thought I knew everything.
-I always figured once I graduated, I’d hit the ground running in any job.
-Because what was my entire grueling education for then?!
+When I was a young engineer, I thought I knew everything too.
+I figured I’d graduate and hit the ground running in any job.
+I mean, what was my grueling education for, right?!

 Boy, was I wrong.

-When I started working, I quickly found out how little I knew.
+Once I started working, I quickly discovered how little I knew.
 At one point, I even felt my education was useless.
-To top it off, I had the imposter syndrome as an engineer.
+To make matters worse, I had a nasty case of imposter syndrome.

-Even with work experience though, there’ll be so much you won’t know.
-And what comforted me was, I realized I wasn’t alone.
-All engineers have huge holes in their knowledge base.
+But even with work experience, there’s so much you won’t know.
+And what comforted me was realizing I wasn’t alone.
+All engineers have big gaps in their knowledge.

 Specialized fields in engineering

-So, even if you devoted every waking minute of your day to your niche, you’d still be behind.
-Let’s use power engineering as an example.
-The following are just some of the branches in the power engineering field alone:
+So, even if you spent every waking moment soaking up your area of expertise, you’d still be playing catch-up.
+Take power engineering, for example.
+Here are just a few of the many branches in this field alone: